 Translation: ‘I don’t know.
 I’m too young, and too uninformed to rebel against anything of any substance, but isn’t my indefinable rebellion cool?’

 What is this it the rock and rollers rebel against?
-They don’t know, no one does, but if you are enlightened enough to think you know, you know to know you’re not supposed to ask.
-Those that do know know that it’s something beautiful and indefinable.
-It’s something that the important, dangerous, and attractive to know, and if you don’t, what are you doing here anyway?
+They don’t know, no one does, but if you are enlightened enough to think you know, you know enough to know that you’re not supposed to ask.
+Those that do know, know that it’s something beautiful and indefinable.
+It’s something that the important, dangerous, and attractive know, and if you don’t, what are you doing here anyway?

 I spent some time around rock and roll dudes, in my rock and roll days, and they were all adamant about the fact that “I don’t get it, and I probably never will”.
 “I don’t,” I said when I reached an age where I was confident enough to admit it.
 “Explain it to me.”
-No one can, and although I’ve never been the best student of what “it” is, because I’ve never had “it”, I’ve come to believe that “it” is an idea steeped in superficialities.
-If you have an “it” look, you have “it” without being required to do anything to display it.
+No one can, and although I’ve never been the best student of what it is, because I’ve never had it, I’ve come to believe that it is an idea steeped in superficialities.
+If you have an it look, you have it without being required to do anything to display it.
 If you don’t, and you want in, you may have to engage in some debasing worship of those that do.
-I was not one of those anti-cool kids that believed there was some intrinsic value to being uncool.
+I was not one of those anti-cool kids who believed there was some intrinsic value to being uncool.
 I would’ve loved being tossed the keys to the “it” world, but it wasn’t such a driving force that I was willing to do whatever it took.
-Therefore, I’m now a little bit polka, and a little bit rock and roll, or if I’m not the least bit rock and roll, I know what I have to sell to get “it”.
+Therefore, I’m now a little bit polka, and a little bit rock and roll, or if I’m not the least bit rock and roll, I know what I have to sell to get it.